liferay/liferay-frontend-projects/CONTRIBUTING.md

 - First "liferay-theme-deps-7.0" and "liferay-theme-deps-7.1" (in any order).
 - Then "liferay-theme-tasks".
 - And finally "generator-liferay-theme".
-- "liferay-theme-mixins" is specifies no dependencies and is not depended on by the other packages, so can be published at any point.
+- "liferay-theme-mixins" specifies no dependencies and is not depended on by the other packages, so can be published at any point.

 ```sh
 cd packages